 Information about Snowshoe Trekking

-All in all, the course took about 2 hours to walk, but we did walk at quite a quick pace!
+All in all, the course took about 2 hours to walk.

 There are a number of companies and organisations that hold similar tours, many of which have their starting point at a local hotel, so it’s worth out checking out the different options!